SwampPear/CreditDashboard/README.md

 charts in the interface.
 The app also includes some relevant statistics in the form of four 'widgets', which display data pertaining to specific components of the datasets provided.
 The backend for this project is composed of an AWS Lambda function which is itself running through API Gateway.
-There are also a couple of different options to style that a user can choose for the style of the app, such as a classic white interface or a glassmorphic one.
+There are also a couple of different options to style the app that a user can choose between, such as a classic white interface or a glassmorphic one.

 <img src="assets/light.png">
 <img src="assets/opal.png">